h5bp/Front-end-Developer-Interview-Questions/src/questions/javascript-questions.md

 * Why you might want to create static class members?
 * What is the difference between `while` and `do-while` loops in JavaScript?
 * What is a promise?
 Where and how would you use promise?
+* Memory leaks in JavaScript.
+* What is a callback?
+* What is callback hell?
+* What is the scope and scope chain in JavaScript?

 ## Coding questions
 * Make this work: